The Benefits of Cosmetic Tattoos

 Although the procedure is considered permanent, these procedures do have flexibility in changing color and shape to some extent.
 It’s important to note that pigment colors will appear darker immediately following the procedure but will soften and lighten during the healing process.
 The healing time is different for each individual but can be expected to be about four weeks.
 It’s very important to realize that often the new procedure represents something somewhat different and it can take time to become acclimated to your new look.
 It is important to be patient.
 After the procedure has healed, and you are able to make an informed decision about the healed version of the procedure, the only reason you should not like your permanent cosmetics is if you chose a technician who did not work with you on design and color.

-Shading adds a more dense ‘makeup’ look to your microblading.
-Shading can be done manually, but is better done by a tattoo machine.
+Shading is done with a tattoo machine and adds a more powdery ‘makeup’ look to your microblading.
+This look is generally called a combination or “combo” brow.
 This is ideal for those who normally wear a lot of makeup or who are missing a lot of their natural hair.
-This style is called a combination brow.

 The biggest difference between a body tattoo and a cosmetic tattoo is that in cosmetic tattooing we use pigments, while body tattoos artists use ink.
 In addition, cosmetic tattooing is designed to be more subtle and natural-looking and is used to enhance the clients natural features.
 The pigments used in cosmetic tattooing are also designed to gently fade over time, allowing clients and artists to change colours, shape and design of the brow in future visits.